 The need for professionals with the scientific expertise to monitor, manage and remediate unintended environmental degradation is increasing.
 Whether it’s due to global climate change, tropical deforestation, overfishing or environmental disasters such as the Deepwater Horizon oil spill in the Gulf of Mexico, the practical management of these large-scale environmental problems will require coordinated teamwork from environmental scientists, resource managers, policy makers, legislators, the media and the general public.

 In view of this reality, environmental scientists need to not only be technically proficient but also understand the social, political, ethical and economic dimensions of environmental problems that can only be managed or solved through societal support.
-The Environmental and Ecological Science major provides just that by preparing the next generation of graduates interested in careers or graduate education in environmental science, wildlife biology, conservation biology, ecosystem/resource management, and ecology.
+The Environmental and Ecological Science major provides just that by preparing the next generation of graduates interested in careers or graduate education in environmental science, wildlife ecology, conservation biology, ecosystem/resource management, and ecology.

 Environmental and Ecological Science majors conduct laboratory research using a variety of professional-grade laboratory instruments such as a scanning electron microscope, ultra centrifuge, atomic absorption spectrometer, nuclear magnetic resonance spectrometer as well as field research in environmental assessment, wildlife monitoring, and ecosystem restoration.

 The Elon University greenhouse and plant growth chamber provide the facilities to study the effects of drought, global warming, and CO2 enrichment on plants.
 Undeveloped university-owned properties adjacent to campus provide “natural laboratories” to study, monitor and sample meadow, forest, stream, and pond wildlife.
 Students also conduct studies at the Environmental Education Center (Loy Farm) where they lean about important issues including agroecology, urban ecology, wildlife biology, and sustainability.

 At Elon University, Environmental and Ecological Science majors learn from and work alongside dynamic faculty with expertise in a variety of disciplines.
 Faculty members from fourteen departments support the Environmental and Ecological Science curriculum.